jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 standardized means of interchanging parts to fit the needs and wants of the shooter.
 The RC1 will take advantage of this in two important ways.

+- Certain part selections, inspired by PDWs and by AR15A3-derived ultralight carbines, will serve to make the RC1 lighter and more maneuverable.

 - The bolt will be cycled by a gas piston, based on the Armalite AR-180 design, which has proven substantially more reliable than direct gas impingement.

 Piston gas systems consistently outperform direct-impingement systems in reliability tests, as they did in a [2007 test by the U.S.Army][test-results].
 {:.tangent}

-- Other part selections, inspired by PDWs and by AR15A3-derived ultralight carbines, will serve to make the RC1 lighter and more maneuverable.

 ### Barrel
 The barrel of the RC1 will be of the standard 16" carbine length, just long